DeveshwerNaganthiran/Text-Extraction-on-Radios/readme.md

 When the camera preview window is active, use the following hotkeys:

- SPACE: Capture the current frame and extract text using MSI GenAI (or fallback OCR).
+ “SPACE”: Capture the current frame and extract text using MSI GenAI (or fallback OCR).
- C: Switch camera capture method (OpenCV ↔ FFmpeg).
+ “C”: Switch camera capture method (OpenCV ↔ FFmpeg).
- T: Toggle the Camera Settings Overlay (Adjust Brightness, Sharpness, Focus using your mouse).
+ “T”: Toggle the Camera Settings Overlay (Adjust Brightness, Sharpness, Focus using your mouse).
- + / =: Zoom In.
+“+” : Zoom In.
- - / _: Zoom Out.
+ “-” : Zoom Out.
- Z: Reset Zoom.
+ “Z”: Reset Zoom.
- X: Exit the application.
+“ X”: Exit the application.

 📁 Output Format